-- 1. provide the PA Learner with adequate orientation to the clinical environment - 2. within the first few days of the rotation, meet with the PA Learner to identify learning goals for the rotation - 3. be conversant with the clinical objectives - 4. provide an adequate work environment for the PA Learner e.g. clinical examination room and access to patients as required in order to meet objectives - 5. identify learning resources/readings to support and facilitate the learning of the PA Learner, including suitable Interprofessional Education (IPE) activities - 6. involve PA Learners in various procedures, ensuring that the level of student involvement corresponds to the appropriate competence level of the student - 7. identify appropriate patient encounters and procedures suitable for PA Learners in accordance with the clinical objectives and CAPA CanMEDS-PA - 8. communicate with PA Learners regarding the need to schedule academic protected time every week - 9. provide the PA Learner with regular, ongoing feedback related to their performance in the clinical environment and with respect to how the PA Learner is progressing in terms of the objectives for the rotation - 10. provide the PA Learner with structured feedback in the format of specific required student assessments: - a.
-Mid-rotation: Observation of Clinical Skills 1(first of two) - b.
-Final Week of rotation: Observation of Clinical Skills 2 (second of two) - c.
-End-rotation: Assessment of Student Clinical Performance - 11.
-Proctor or appoint a proctor for the End Rotation Exam on the last Wednesday morning of the rotation.
+- 1. provide the PA Learner with adequate orientation to the clinical environment - 2. provide the PA Learner with adequate supervision throughout the clinical rotation - 3. within the first few days of the rotation, meet with the PA Learner to identify learning goals for the rotation - 4. be conversant with the clinical objectives - 5. provide an adequate work environment for the PA Learner e.g., clinical examination room and access to patients as required in order to meet objectives - 6. identify learning resources/readings to support and facilitate the learning of the PA Learner, including suitable Interprofessional Education (IPE) activities - 7. involve PA Learners in various procedures, ensuring that the level of student involvement corresponds to the appropriate competence level of the student

+- 8. identify appropriate patient encounters and procedures suitable for PA Learners in accordance with the clinical objectives and CAPA CanMEDS-PA - 9. communicate with PA Learners regarding the need to schedule academic protected time every week - 10. provide the PA Learner with regular, ongoing feedback related to their performance in the clinical environment and with respect to how the PA Learner is progressing in terms of the objectives for the rotation - 11. provide the PA Learner with structured feedback in the format of specific required student assessments: - a.
+Weekly Clinical Encounter Form (completed each week except the final week) - b.
+Final Clinical Rotation Evaluation Form (completed in the final week of the rotation)